Academics

 Description

 The Pediatrics clerkship is a five week rotation.
-Three weeks are spent on one or more inpatient units, which could be at Comer Children's Hospital, NorthShore University HealthSystem, or La Rabida Children's Hospital.
-Three days are spent in the Mother Baby Unit at the University of Chicago, and the remaining one and a half weeks are spent at an outpatient pediatrics office, some of which are off-site.
-We will send an electronic survey before the start of the rotation asking for location preferences and will try our best to accommodate them.
-Didactics will contain a mixture of live (via Zoom) and pre-recorded sessions in order to maximize your clinical time providing direct patient care.
-Depending on the site, students are also invited and expected to take part in our resident morning and noon conferences.
+Approximately 2.5 weeks will be spent on inpatient pediatrics either at Comer Children's Hospital, NorthShore University HealthSystem, or La Rabida Children's Hospital.
+Three days are seeing newborns in the nursery at at the University of Chicago, and the remaining time is spent in an outpatient setting, some of which are off-site.
+Dawn, our clerkship coordinator, will send an email prior the start of the rotation asking for location preferences and will try our best to accommodate at least one of your top choices.

 Clinical Evaluation